 Smartpress can do any size your heart desires.
 Do be conscious that specific envelopes may have higher costs, such as square envelopes.

 If you are using a standard size, e.g. 5×7″ you can also check out Millers Lab.
 You will need to create an account to see the pricing, but they offer a variety of paper types at a great price.

 – Local Print or Copy Shop: There are lots of local options, both mom-and-pop as well as national chains like Staples, who can print your invitations.
 Some allow you to bring your own paper.
 Get some fancier envelopes to upgrade the invites.

 – Print at Home: With this option I recommend that you have a little craftiness in your blood, a lot of patience, as well as a good printer.
 Definitely do a trial run on the paper selection you desire and go slow once the printing process gets started.
 You’ll want to make sure you have extra printer ink, paper, and envelopes.
 No matter how careful you are, you are bound to make mistakes.

+Check out my file setup tips to ensure your invitation is set up correctly for printing.
 When your invitations are printed and assembled, admire them and think about the money you saved!
 I’ll be offering more DIY tips in the future to make event planning easier.